-Outside of France, people easily underestimate how big Stade Rennais is, but in France no one doubts they are a top team.
-They rarely win a trophy but do have a very special identity, a great catchment area and a beautiful, modern stadium.
+Outside of France, people easily underestimate how big FC Stade Rennes is, but in France, no one doubts they are a top team.
+They rarely win a trophy but they do have a very special identity, a great fanbase and a beautiful, modern stadium.

 Nowhere in France, a regional identity matters as much as it does in Brittany.
-Breizh, as the region is called in their own language, is a quirky region, with an own flag, language and anthem.
+Breizh, as the region is called in their own language, is a quirky region, with its own flag, language and anthem.
 At the Stade Rennais, they really cherish that identity.
-In a sportive way, the stable Rennes has been a serious challenger for many years.
-The red-blacks try to level with the French top teams, without neglecting their own identity.
+In the league, the stable football club has been a serious title challenger for many years.
+The red and blacks try to compete with France's top teams, without neglecting their own identity.

 Roazhon Park

-Apart from some small lawns in the years after the foundation, Stade Rennais never played anywhere else than here at the river Vilaine, in the west of Rennes.
-The Stade de la Route de Lorient, named after the road where it lays next to, is a real football stadium that has been growing along with the club.
+Apart from when they played on some small lawns in the years after the foundation, Stade Rennais never played anywhere else than here at the river Vilaine, in the west of the city of Rennes.
+The Stade de la Route de Lorient, named after the road, is a real football stadium that has been growing along with the club.
 Nowadays it's called Roazhon Park, with Roazhon being the Breton name of Rennes.

 Breton identity

-Stade Rennais has got fans in entire Brittany and is the most important club in the region these days, something they tend to propagate as well.
-On the walls of the stadium, you'll find the ermines of the Breton flag, which the fans bring to the stadium frequently as well.
-And before every home game, the anthem of Brittany is played, which is loudly sung along by the whole stadium.
+Stade Rennais has got fans all over Brittany and is the most important club in the region nowadays, something they tend to boast about as well.
+On the walls of the stadium, you'll find the stoats of the Breton flag, which the fans frequently bring to the stadium.
+Before every home game, the anthem of Brittany is played, which is loudly sung by the whole stadium.
 Something that's impossible for outsiders, by the way.

 Galette-saucisse, the Breton hot dog

-In Roazhon Park you can enjoy a galette-saucisse, a roll-up pancakes with a sausage inside.
+In Roazhon Park you can enjoy a galette-saucisse, a rolled-up pancake with a sausage inside.
 You could see it as the Breton variant of the hot dog, and we can definitely recommend this local snack.

 Monument Jean Prouff

-Many clubs have a statue of a legend in front of the stadium, at Stade Rennais it's slightly different.
-Because of the 120th anniversary of the club in 2021, they revealed a monument for Jean Prouff, former player and the most successful manager in the history of the club.
-The in 2008 passed away Prouff isn't portrayed standing up, but seated on his own chair on the Tribune Super U, just below the club's crest.
+Many clubs have a statue of a legend in front of the stadium, at Stade Rennais it's no different.
+Because of the 120th anniversary of the club in 2021, they revealed a monument for Jean Prouff, a former player and the most successful manager in the history of the club.
+In 2008, Prouff passed away.
+In his statue, he isn't portrayed standing up but seated on his own chair on the Tribune Super U, just below the club's crest.

 Galerie des Legendes